 In 2010, he and business soulmate Ben Foster opened Pope Joan in East Brunswick, Melbourne: a neighbourhood café by day and casually distinctive eatery by night, replete with wine bar and kitchen garden.
-Nestled alongside, Pope Joan now has a produce store and takeaway hub, Hams and Bacon, offering every cut and cure of meaty goodness imaginable, fresh and dry goods, and Mr Wilkinson’s comestibles to slather on top.
+Pope Joan now has a produce store and takeaway hub, Hams and Bacon, nestled alongside – offering every cut and cure of meaty goodness imaginable, fresh and dry goods, and Mr Wilkinson’s own range of comestibles to slather on top.

 In 2012 Matt published his first book, Mr. Wilkinson’s Favourite Vegetables, which has been translated into nine languages and sold over 100, 000 copies worldwide.
 Never one to rest in his vegie patch for too long; he is currently working on his second cookbook, due for release in March 2015.